 The program is an alternative implementation of the Windows API consisting of 100% non-Microsoft code that makes many Windows applications available on the Web run on other operating systems, by using VNC and its Java client.
 Besides software, the program also includes support for games too.

 Currently, there are 3 methods available for installing Wine from winehq.org namely,

-- Installation from package – This is the simplest method for installing Wine.
+- Installation from the package – This is the simplest method for installing Wine.
 The package includes ready-to-run Wine binary files, regularly tested by packagers for functionality and completeness.

-- Installation from a source archive – The method is useful for the users who like to build Wine using their own compiler optimizations.
+- Installation from a source archive – The method is useful for users who like to build Wine using their own compiler optimizations.
 Installing Wine using this method is fairly difficult.

 Before installing Wine, kindly check and make sure that there is no previous version of the program installed on your system either from a package or from source.
 If any, it is advisable to uninstall the older one and update it to the latest available version.

 To get information on desired applications compatibility with Wine you can check out the Application Database (AppDB).
 Note that most of the features of the Application Database require that you have a user account and are logged in.

 Recently, Wine 1.2.3 was released, and the Wine development release 1.3.33 is also available.
 Even though the program may be missing some features, it has been widely accepted by many users, who have found it useful in running a growing number of Windows programs.
 To view success and failure reports on many Windows programs check the Application Database, as well as the Bug Tracking Database for a list of known issues.

 If any of you have had any experience running Windows software on Linux, Mac, FreeBSD or Solaris, please do share with us.